Pabl0Parra/Netflix-clone-React-Tsx/README.md

 - How to use [RTK Query](https://redux-toolkit.js.org/rtk-query/overview)
 - How to customize default classname of [MUI](https://mui.com/material-ui/experimental-api/classname-generator).
 - Infinite Scrolling(using [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API))
-- How to make awesome carousel using [slick-carousel](https://react-slick.neostack.com)
+- How to make an awesome carousel using [slick-carousel](https://react-slick.neostack.com)

 ## Third Party libraries used except for React and RTK